Tohoma/yah/README.md

 ### Equivalency and other Relational operations
 Equivalency in Yahscript takes the form of eq(var1, var2).
-Paranthesis are not required.
+Parentheses are not required.
 Other relational operations preform the same way.

 ```